About Kansas Agritourism

 The Agritourism Advisory Council was created in 2004 to guide and advance the growth of agritourism.
 Advisory Council members include agricultural groups, tourism associations, state agencies, community groups and agritourism businesses.
 Council members provide feedback and input on the needs of the industry, including legislation, education and marketing opportunities.

 The Agritourism Advisory Council meets four times per year in different locations throughout the state.
-Producer members serve two-year terms and are appointed through a nomination process.
+Producer members are appointed through a nomination process.